Gili Islands: Drug tourism

 Gili Trawangan has had a reputation since the 1980s as a location where drugs are freely available.
 Psilocybin mushrooms are openly advertised on the island, and a range of harder drugs have been known to be in circulation.
 Though police presence is low, Indonesian drug laws are extremely harsh and thus strictly speaking drug possession and use is prohibited and carries potentially grave risk (up to and including the death penalty).

 Although the 'drug tourism' (and tourism in general) began on Gili Trawangan, in the last 10 years finding drugs on Gili Air and Gili Meno has become very open and easy as well.
 Especially on Gili Air which has more intense psychedelics being sold openly to tourists for beach parties.

 Gili Trawangan is also the only island out of the 3 Gili Islands that has any active law enforcement.
 This makes it much more difficult for harder drugs (such as cocaine or ecstasy) to be sold, and deters drug dealers from staying there.
 Gili Meno and Gili Air have no police and any issues need to be dealt with at the police station in Lombok.

 Overtourism

+Landfill located in the middle of Gili Trawangan, with bulls on top of it.

 Since 2009, the number of tourists visiting Gili Trawangan has doubled each year, from 35,000 to over one million in 2015, overwhelming infrastructure and contributing to the destruction of surrounding coral reefs.

 The increase in tourism has also led to an increase in migrant workers, causing issues with waste management.
 According to Thomas Egli – a photographer who travelled to Gili Trawangan in 2015 to document the overtourism problem – there is a huge rubbish tip in the centre of the island that is kept out of sight of visiting tourists.
 He also describes overwhelmed septic tanks leading to unfiltered waste entering the sea, unregulated building, and culture clashes between the predominantly-Muslim local population and (mostly) Western tourists.